top of page

 3. File With the Family Justice Courts

-• Done through eLitigation (lawyers typically file on behalf of applicants)
+• Done through eLitigation (lawyers typically file on behalf of applicants) for standard cases

 • Court fees apply